ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/redis/_index.md

     - Install Redis on a single GCP Arm based instance
     - Install Redis with a docker container on a single node
     - Install Redis in a multi-node configuration (sharding)
+    - Deploy Redis as a cache for MySQL on AWS, Azure and GCP Arm based instance

 prerequisites:
     - An Amazon Web Services (AWS) [account](https://aws.amazon.com/)